StevenTammen/bibledocs.org/content/subject-index.md

 study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
 page-title="All Members of the Trinity Are Coequal, Coeternal, and Consubstantial" header-title="They all possess a full and equal share of the *substance* of deity"
 %}}

+### Trinity > Shared names {#trinity-shared-names}

+#### Trinity > Shared names > *Elohim* {#trinity-shared-names-elohim}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/roles-of-the-trinity-in-the-plan-of-god/#the-names-of-the-trinity-shared-names"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="Roles of the Trinity in the Plan of God" header-title="The Names of the Trinity: Shared Names"
+%}}

+#### Trinity > Shared names > *Yahweh* {#trinity-shared-names-yahweh}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/roles-of-the-trinity-in-the-plan-of-god/#the-names-of-the-trinity-shared-names"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="Roles of the Trinity in the Plan of God" header-title="The Names of the Trinity: Shared Names"
+%}}

 ### Trinity > The teaching existed before the word "Trinity" was used for it {#trinity-the-teaching-existed-before-the-word-trinity-was-used-for-it}